Kong/terraform-provider-konnect/docs/resources/portal.md

 ### Optional

 - `authentication_enabled` (Boolean) Whether the portal supports developer authentication.
 If disabled, developers cannot register for accounts or create applications.
+Default: true
 - `auto_approve_applications` (Boolean) Whether requests from applications to register for APIs will be automatically approved, or if they will be set to pending until approved by an admin.
+Default: false
 - `auto_approve_developers` (Boolean) Whether developer account registrations will be automatically approved, or if they will be set to pending until approved by an admin.
+Default: false
 - `default_api_visibility` (String) The default visibility of APIs in the portal.
 If set to `public`, newly published APIs are visible to unauthenticated developers.
 If set to `private`, newly published APIs are hidden from unauthenticated developers. must be one of ["public", "private"]
 - `default_application_auth_strategy_id` (String) The default authentication strategy for APIs published to the portal.
 Newly published APIs will use this authentication strategy unless overridden during publication.
 If set to `null`, API publications will not use an authentication strategy unless set during publication.
 - `default_page_visibility` (String) The default visibility of pages in the portal.
 If set to `public`, newly created pages are visible to unauthenticated developers.
 If set to `private`, newly created pages are hidden from unauthenticated developers. must be one of ["public", "private"]